Particular/docs.particular.net/tutorials/monitoring/4-endpoint-performance/index.md

 include: monitoring-intro-paragraph

 This fourth lesson guides you through the throughput and processing time metrics and teaches you how to use those metrics to interpret the performance of an individual endpoint.
-Examples are shown using the sample monitoring solution.
+The walkthrough uses the sample monitoring solution from [Lesson 3: Configuring endpoints](/tutorials/monitoring/3-configuring-endpoints/) to illustrate these concepts.

 include: monitoring-sample-solution